 Choral Evensong is a choral tradition that dates back nearly 500 years and is done at a time between day & night to give the listeners a time for restful contemplation.

-If you don’t intend to tour the Castle, you can still attend Evensong.
+If you don’t intend to visit Windsor Castle, you can still attend Evensong.
 It is the only way to access St. George’s Chapel without a ticket.